Great Monarch Migration

 • Travel Insurance

-• Additional food, snacks, drinks from boat vendors at Floating Gardens of Xochimilco
+• Additional food, snacks, drinks

-• Tips for Guides
+• Tips for guides & driver

 PAYMENT: 50% upon registration.
-Remaining 50% due on or before December 15, 2023.
+Remaining 50% due on or before September 15, 2024.

 IMPORTANT STUFF TO KNOW BEFORE YOU GO: